Black Credit Card Comparison

 How much will a black credit card cost me?

-The high status of a black credit card is designed to be exclusive to big earners (and spenders), so these cards often have higher upfront and potential costs than regular options.
-You'll see this reflected in black credit card annual fees, which currently range from around $300 to $700 and most cards offer standard interest rates of between 18% p.a. and 22% p.a. (variable).
+The high status of a black credit card is designed for big earners (and spenders), so these cards often have higher annual fees and interest rates than other credit cards.
+For example, black credit card annual fees range from around $300 to $700 and most cards offer standard interest rates of between 18% p.a. and 22% p.a. (variable).

 Who should get a black credit card?